Western canon: Feminism and the literary canon

-African and Afro-American authors
+African-American authors

 In the twentieth century, the Western literary canon started to include African writers not only from African-American writers, but also from the wider African diaspora of writers in Britain, France, Latin America, and Africa.
 This correlated largely with the shift in social and political views during the civil rights movement in the United States.
 The first global recognition came in 1950 when Gwendolyn Brooks was the first African American to win a Pulitzer Prize for Literature.
-Chinua Achebe's novel Things Fall Apart helped draw attention to African literature.
-Nigerian Wole Soyinka was the first African to win the Nobel Prize in Literature in 1986, and American Toni Morrison was the first African-American woman to win in 1993.
+American Toni Morrison was the first African-American woman to win the Nobel Prize in Literature, in 1993.

-Some early Afro-American writers were inspired to defy ubiquitous racial prejudice by proving themselves equal to European American authors.
-As Henry Louis Gates, Jr., has said, "it is fair to describe the subtext of the history of black letters as this urge to refute the claim that because blacks had no written traditions they were bearers of an inferior culture."
+Some early African-American writers were inspired to defy ubiquitous racial prejudice by proving themselves equal to European American authors.
+As Henry Louis Gates Jr., has said, "it is fair to describe the subtext of the history of black letters as this urge to refute the claim that because blacks had no written traditions they were bearers of an inferior culture."

 African-American writers were also attempting to subvert the literary and power traditions of the United States.
 Some scholars assert that writing has traditionally been seen as "something defined by the dominant culture as a white male activity."
 This means that, in American society, literary acceptance has traditionally been intimately tied in with the very power dynamics which perpetrated such evils as racial discrimination.
 By borrowing from and incorporating the non-written oral traditions and folk life of the African diaspora, African-American literature broke "the mystique of connection between literary authority and patriarchal power."
 In producing their own literature, African Americans were able to establish their own literary traditions devoid of the European intellectual filter.
 This view of African-American literature as a tool in the struggle for African-American political and cultural liberation has been stated for decades, most famously by W. E. B. Du Bois.